mobidichydro/MOBIDICpy/docs/introduction.md

 1. **Hillslope routing**: Lateral flow accumulates from upslope cells following D8 flow directions.
 Surface runoff (W<sub>s</sub>) and subsurface lateral flow (from W<sub>g</sub>) are routed separately through the hillslope network until reaching river channels.

-2. **Channel routing**: The river network is represented in **vector form** (from "blue lines maps") with channels treated as cylindrical.
+2. **Channel routing**: The river network is represented as a **vector map** (polylines) with channels treated as cylindrical.
 Rivers are fed by surface runoff and baseflow from groundwater.
 Available routing methods include:
    - **Linear reservoir cascade**: Each reach is modeled as a simple reservoir with exponential recession (storage coefficient K).
 This method represents an optimal compromise between complexity and physical representativeness.
    - **Lag method**: Simple translation with no attenuation
    - **Muskingum method**: Hydraulic routing with wedge storage